 About Application Profiles

-Application profiles in Visual Builder facilitate the development of web and mobile apps that consume REST services.
+Application profiles in VB Studio facilitate the development of web and mobile apps that consume REST services.

 Description of the illustration vb-app-profiles.png

 You access application profiles from the Application Profiles tab of your visual application’s Settings page.
-Visual Builder provides one ready-to-use application profile (Base configuration) that is the default application profile to use when you deploy web and mobile apps in this visual application to development, stage, and production.
+VB Studio provides one ready-to-use application profile (Base configuration) that is the default application profile to use when you deploy web and mobile apps in this visual application to development, test, and production.